jabes/control-demo/README.md

 ### Start Server

-To run the database locally, first install RethinkDB on your machine, and run:
+To run the database locally,
+first install [RethinkDB](https://rethinkdb.com/docs/install/) on your machine, and run:

 ```bash
 npm run start-db
 ```

-To run the database on a cloud service such as [compose.io](https://app.compose.io/), make sure all "`RETHINK_*`" environment variables are defined.
+To run the database on a cloud service such as [compose.io](https://app.compose.io/), make sure all `RETHINK_*` environment variables are defined.

 Example: